 Hanging Leg Lifts

 Hang from a chin-up bar.
 Your hands should be slightly more than shoulder-width apart and your feet shouldn’t touch the floor.
 (Use arm straps if you don’t have strong upper-body muscles.)
 Keeping your back straight, slowly lift your knees until your thighs are parallel to the floor and your calves are perpendicular to it.
 Hold this position for one or two seconds, then slowly lower your legs.
 On the 10th and final rep, hold the raised-leg position for 10 seconds.
 Do three sets.
 As you become stronger, add sets until you can complete 10 sets of 10 reps with perfect form.
-Leg lifts, as it so happens, are one of the ab workouts that male models use.
+If you’re looking for quick muscle gains, check out these 10 Ways to Build Muscle Fast.

 Inverted Pulsating Abs

 Raise an inverted sit-up bench to its highest angle.
 Put your feet into the foot supports and lie flat on the bench.
 Extend your arms so that they’re perpendicular to your torso.
 Keeping your back straight, slowly lift your head, neck, and shoulders off the bench by two to three inches.
 Hold this position for one or two seconds, then lower yourself back to the bench and repeat.
 For this exercise, you should do three sets of 20 reps.
-In between sets, read up on the number one reason you don’t have abs yet.
+Want silver screen abs?
+Here’s How to Get Alicia Vikander’s Tomb Raider Abs.

 Lower-Abs Reverse Curls

 Stay on the inverted sit-up bench (keep it raised to its highest angle), but this time lie on your back with your head resting on the foot supports.
 Firmly grasp the foot supports with your hands; your elbows should point forward while your forearms gently touch your ears.
 Position your legs so that your knees are bent and your heels are touching your buttocks.
 Slowly raise your legs up to your chest as far as you can, keeping your heels at your buttocks.
 Hold the position for one or two seconds, then lower your legs.
-For this abs workout, you should do three sets of 12 reps.
+For this ab workout, you should do three sets of 12 reps.
+Always too lazy to complete your workout?
+Try these 20 Genius Ways to Be Less Lazy.

 Freestyle Full-Range Sit-ups

 Lie flat on the floor.
 Bend your knees at a right angle and raise them into the air, as if you were resting your calves on a bench.
 Extend your arms above your head.
 Reach forward from this position, touch your toes, and then roll back to the floor.
 For this abs workout, do three sets of 20 reps.
-And after you knock out this final exercise, treat yourself with the 10 carbs that are excellent for building abs.
+For more ways to get your ideal summer bikini body, check out these 30 Workouts That Burn More Than 500 Calories an Hour.